data-solution-automation-engine/data-solution-framework/Data Integration Framework - Reference Solution Architecture - 1 - Overview.md

 - Data is always maintained at the most granular level in the Integration Layer.
 It can be aggregated in the Information Marts for performance and usability reasons

-## Modelling Reasoning

-In traditional Data Warehouse modelling there are currently three main modelling approaches available and in wide use today:

-- 3NF (3rd normal Form) (Inmon)
-- Data Vault (Linstedt)

-- Dimensional Modelling (Kimball)

-The recommended modelling technique for the Integration Layer is Data Vault, with the complete architecture supporting Data Vault 2.0 concepts.
-Data Vault Modelling is a database modelling method that is designed to provide long-term historical storage of data coming in from multiple operational systems.
-It is also a method of looking at historical data that, apart from the modelling aspect, deals with issues such as auditing, tracing of data, loading speed and resilience to change.

-Data Vault Modelling focuses on several things.
-First, it emphasizes the need to trace where all the data in the database came from.
-This means that every row in a Data Vault must be accompanied by record source and load date attributes, enabling an auditor to trace values back to the source.

-Second, it makes no distinction between good and bad data ("bad" meaning not conforming to business rules).
-This is summarized in the statement that a Data Vault stores "a single version of the facts" (also expressed by Dan Linstedt as "all the data, all of the time") as opposed to the practice in other data warehouse methods of storing "a single version of the truth" where data that does not conform to the definitions is removed or "cleansed".

-Third, the modelling method is designed to be resilient to change in the business environment where the data being stored is coming from, by explicitly separating structural information from descriptive attributes.
-Finally, Data Vault is designed to enable parallel loading as much as possible, so that very large implementations can scale out without the need for major redesign.

-This recommendation is based on the existing situation at AGA:

--  There is a need to integrate disparate systems
-- The business and its requirements change over time
-- The storage of information needs to happen over time
-- The data quality of the existing source systems is evolving
-- The requirements and expected usage of the information is fluid

 ## Use of Views

 ### Decoupling views